General Care Guide

 Glass tanks can also be used, but keep in mind that maintaining humidity in a glass enclosure will require heavy modification to the tank.
 The following tank sizes are suitable for Sunbeam snakes:

 Juvenile (>18 inches): 10gal.
 (20in. x 10in.
 12in.)

 Subadult (18 - 30 inches): 15gal.
 Long (24in. x 12.5in. x 13in.)

 Adult (30 - 48+ inches): 20gal.
 Long (30in. x 12in. x 12in.)

 Substrate and Humidity

 Sunbeam snakes are a tropical species that typically remain burrowed underneath their substrate the majority of the time.
 Therefore, it is crucial to use a substrate that both retains moisture and allows them to burrow with ease.
-I prefer to use 4-5 inches of an organic peat moss + vermiculite blend to maintain a consistent humidity level of 90%+.
+I prefer to use 4-5 inches of an organic potting soil + vermiculite blend to maintain a consistent humidity level of 90%+.
 I add two cups of water upon initially placing the substrate and then only mist once every week or two for a few seconds each time.
 Adding a drainage layer to allow for a more even distribution of moisture through the substrate is highly recommended to help maintain humidity.